HCL Project KEEP, a.k.a Domino REST API, provides a secure REST API access into HCL Domino servers and databases.

 The KEEP APIs are secure and standards-compliant, making them the right choice for your Notes and Domino ecosystem.

-Much like the architectural keep that fortifies the castle, Domino KEEP adds to the existing functionalities provided by Notes and Domino.
+Much like the architectural keep that fortifies the castle, Project KEEP adds to the existing functionalities provided by Notes and Domino.

 KEEP can run on your developer desktop, where you can evaluate it from your Notes client.
 KEEP is available on Windows (client & server), Linux (server), Docker (server) and macOS (client) as add-on for Notes and Domino 12.0.1 and later.